fabiancrt/Ai-Assistant/README.md

 bash

-git commit -m "Add your feature"
+git commit -m "Add Your Feature"

 Push to the Branch